one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## Required Files

 ### OpenCore Config
-Place this in EFI/EFI/OC/
+Place this in/EFI/OC/
   - [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/config.plist)
     - You will need to generate your own SMBIOS section using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a MacBookAir7,2 profile.

 ### OpenCore Drivers
 These are included with the OpenCore download unless noted otherwise.
-Place these in EFI/EFI/OC/Drivers
+Place these in /EFI/OC/Drivers
 - AudioDxe.efi
 - [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)
 - OpenCanopy.efi